odani/yaaap/README.md

 The interface is reduced to 3 buttons and an LCD display.
 The project was intended to replace the CPU of an old analog pilot Autohelm 2000 retaining the original electric actuator.

+## Modifications
+I'm making several modifications to the original library:
+Pololu LSM303D as a tilt adjusted compass instead of 9dof IMU MPU9250 and RTIMUlib (done 9/2/18) Replacing LCD display with 128x32 OLED using Adafruit_SSD1306 and GFX libraries (done 11/3/18)

+## Next
+what is the i2cdev.h library for? update the menu setup file for oled

 ## Features